Writing optimized blog posts for both search engines and users is a skill. And like any other skill, it can be improved by practice.

 This is what I do:

-When I find a title or topic that is interesting and a candidate for one of my blogs, I copy the URL and title to my notes.
+When I find a title or topic that is interesting and a candidate for one of my future blogs, I copy the URL and title to my notes.

 At the beginning of each month, I create my publishing schedule.
 Among other sources, I also look into my notes and review all saved articles.